Founding teams are more successful

 Anyone who is inclined to blame himself for the consequences of his actions and not to blame others for failing has as a founder better maps.

-Those who shy away from the risk are too hesitant in their business decisions, who as "sensation seeker" is constantly looking for the thrill, should be Company soon hit the wall.
+Those who shy away from the risk will be too hesitant in their business decisions, and those who are “sensation seekers” are always on the lookout for the thrill Company soon hit the wall.